Written by Akesha Smith

 Strength and conditioning training is a type of training that is designed to improve a person’s sports performance and reduce the risk of injury.
 Becoming active and getting your heart pumping is all good and well, however, if you do not do exercises that strengthen your body and bones, you’ll be forever dealing with little injuries and annoying pains that can be avoidable if you strengthen your body correctly.

 Strengthening the body can be easily obtained and there is no need to join a gym as you can strengthen your body and bones through daily exercises that can be done at home or in your local park.

-People that suffer from arthritis, resistance training can reduce fatigue muscle weakness and reduce any pain they may be feeling.
-Other benefits such as weight control and increase metabolic rate are all bonuses from strength and conditioning exercises.
+Benefits such as weight control and increase metabolic rate are all bonuses from strength and conditioning exercises.
 It can even aid in how the person feels about themselves, making them more confident which in turn aids in their well-being.

 Strength training is an effort to use resistance or weights to work for a muscle group.
 Many people wrongly believe that being active by doing things like standing and moving during at work or doing housework, is enough to keep your muscles and bones strong.
 Being active is important and beneficial to the body.
 It takes a focused mind to continuously work muscles by either using weights or your own bodyweight.